Brad Coleman: Racing career

 It was announced in October 2007 that Coleman would leave Joe Gibbs Racing after the 2007 season.
 He signed with Baker Curb to drive the No. 27 Kleenex Ford Fusion full-time in the NASCAR Nationwide Series in 2008, and it was later announced that he had signed with Hall of Fame Racing as well, with plans of running a part-time schedule in 2008, and a full-time run in 2009.
 He made his Sprint Cup Series debut in the No. 96 Toyota Camry starting at the 3M Performance 400 on August 17, 2008, due to previous driver J. J. Yeley being released.
 Due to his new Sprint Cup ride, Coleman left Baker Curb Racing.
 However, after only one start, he was released by Hall of Fame Racing.
 In 2009, Coleman returned to the Nationwide Series for Joe Gibbs Racing.
 He shared the No. 20 Toyota with Joey Logano and Denny Hamlin and drove eight races.
 In 2010, he move back to Joe Gibbs Racing's No. 18 Toyota, the car he drove in 2007 and share the ride with Kyle Busch.
 During the year, Coleman ran six races with a best finish of sixth, twice.
 He qualified on the outside front row at Kentucky, alongside teammate Joey Logano.
 He was running in the top-ten at Gateway until being involved in a wreck with teammate Matt DiBenedetto.
 At Road America he was leading inside of ten laps to go but was forced off the track on a late restart by Brad Keselowski but recovered to finish sixth.

 Personal life

-He was a high school graduate of Carlisle School.
+Coleman was a high school graduate of Carlisle School.